esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 Proceed with caution when relying on pipeline outputs, especially without direct access to the original images.

-An additional issue with pipelines is that the results may vary significantly based on which we choose.
-For more information on how this can play out with fMRI data see the following [article from Nature](https://doi.org/10.1038/s41467-024-48781-5).
-Without access to the original images we have no idea which pipeline is more correct in terms of what we want from our data.
+Another challenge with pipelines is that the results can vary significantly depending on which one is chosen.
+For a detailed exploration of how this can impact fMRI data, see this [Nature article](https://doi.org/10.1038/s41467-024-48781-5).
+Without access to the original images, it becomes difficult to determine which pipeline most accurately captures the desired outcomes from the data.

 :::::::::::::::::::::::::::::::::